-Conjunctivitis is an inflammation of the conjunctiva, which is the outer clear skin of the eye that overlies the white part of the eye.
+Is an inflammation of the conjunctiva, which is the outer clear skin of the eye that overlies the white part of the eye.
 Conjunctivitis causes redness of the conjunctiva, which some refer to as ‘pink eye’.
-The two main causes of conjunctivitis are infections and allergies.
-The main infectious causes of conjunctivitis include viral and bacterial infections.
+The two main causes are infections and allergies.
+The main infectious causes include viral and bacterial infections.
 Allergic conjunctivitis usually occurs in the context of hay fever (seasonal allergy causing watery eyes, runny nose, itchy throat and/or difficulty breathing).

 The following sections will briefly outline the global problem of conjunctivitis, what causes conjunctivitis, its signs and symptoms, and some insights into its treatment and prevention.

-The causes of conjunctivitis can be divided into infectious and allergic causes.
+The causes can be divided into infectious and allergic causes.

-Viral conjunctivitis is the most common type of conjunctivitis and is usually caused by a virus called ‘adenovirus’.
+Is the most common type and is usually caused by a virus called ‘adenovirus’.
 Adenoviral conjunctivitis is very contagious and can be spread from person to person easily.

-Bacterial conjunctivitis is the second most common type of infectious conjunctivitis and is caused by bacteria.
+Is the second most common type of infectious and is caused by bacteria.
 It is less contagious than viral conjunctivitis but can still be passed on to others.

 If you experience any of these signs and symptoms, schedule an appointment with an eye health professional to get your eyes checked.
 It is also important to note that the development of eye conditions may even start before symptoms appear, which makes going for regular and timely eye checks that much more essential.

-In severe cases of conjunctivitis, inflammation can have an impact on vision temporarily or permanently.
+In severe cases, inflammation can have an impact on vision temporarily or permanently.
 For example, severe adenoviral conjunctivitis can cause scarring of the cornea (the transparent thin layer that covers the front portion of the eye), which can affect vision in some cases.

 An eye swab may be done to distinguish between viral and bacterial causes of conjunctivitis and to identify a specific virus or bacteria.
 The eye care professional will use a cotton swab to take a sample of the cells inside the eyelids and send it to a laboratory to be examined by a specialist.